Balboa Park (San Diego): Land reserved

 Spain and later Mexico made a practice of setting aside large tracts of land for the common use of citizens.
 In 1835, the Alta California authorities set aside a 1400 acre tract of pueblo land in San Diego to be used for the public's recreational purposes.
 This land included the site of present-day Balboa Park, making it one of the oldest places in the United States dedicated to public recreational usage.

-No further activity took place until 1845, when a survey was done by Henry D. Fitch to map the 47,000 acres.
+No further activity took place until 1845when a survey was done by Henry D. Fitch to map the 47,000 acres.
 Three years later, the Mexican government was forced by the Mexican–American War to cede Alta California, including San Diego, to the United States.

 On February 15, 1868, the city's Board of Trustees was asked to create a public park out of two 160 acre plots of land just northeast of the growing urban center of "New Town"—present-day Downtown San Diego.
 The request was made by one of the Trustees, E. W. Morse, who had picked the site in coordination with real estate developer Alonzo Horton.
 There is a sculptural group of Horton, Marston, and Morse by Ruth Hayward in the park.

 Park establishment

 Subsequently, a resolution to set aside for a large city park not just two plots of land, but nine plots totaling 1400 acre, was approved by the city's Board of Trustees on May 26, 1868.
 Then in 1870, a new law called the "Act to Insure the Permanency of the Park Reservation", was passed by the state legislature, which said, "These lands (lots by number) are to be held in trust forever by the municipal authorities of said city for the purpose of a park".

-It was around this time that San Diego residents were developing fondness for the park, as illustrated by their insistence on keeping the park intact when in 1871 there was an attempt to overturn the state law so as to allow for private purchase of some of the park land.
+It was around this time that San Diego residents were developing a fondness for the park, as illustrated by their insistence on keeping the park intact when in 1871 there was an attempt to overturn the state law to allow for the private purchase of some of the park land.
 At the urging of would-be land speculators and the city attorney, State Senator James McCoy quietly introduced a bill in the California state legislature to repeal the 1870 law.
 A San Diego resident learned of the plan and informed higher powers at the state level in Sacramento, California.
 The conspiracy was leaked to the press, exposing the city officials involved.
-A public safety committee formed and collected signatures supporting the current existence of the park.
+A public safety committee was formed and collected signatures supporting the current existence of the park.
 Their plea was successful and the bill was killed in the legislature.
 San Diego was the second city in the U.S. to dedicate a large park after New York City's 1858 establishment of Central Park.